ReviewsHere’s what people are saying about our book.

 A useful and timely book of great value to intelligent practitioners.

 A practical book on software design, which explains an approach to building software systems that takes into account the perspectives and needs of multiple stakeholders.

+I’d like to start by recommending an excellent book I’ve picked up, namely Software Systems Architecture by Nick Rozanski and Eoin Woods.
 It goes into the practical aspects of producing an Architecture Description (AD) document using a set of viewpoints and perspectives and helps communicate cross cutting concerns like security.
 I like the way it presents the pitfalls of various models and when each should and shouldn’t be used.
 They also give checklists to ensure that there is consistency across all the models and views, which in my experience so far is the most difficult thing … The book has already paid for itself with the first few chapters (such as the Functional Viewpoint) giving me a great kickstart in my AD.
 For all the architects out there, I’d sincerely recommend you check the book out.